 However, there were some positive findings post-pandemic: 52% of business leaders and employees reported that trust levels had gotten higher in the business than before the pandemic, with COVID-19 positively reshaping perceptions about remote work according to 61% of respondents.
 However, 55% of respondents did also say it was easier for them to trust colleagues within a physical workplace than virtually.

-According to CIPD, there is a very worrying culture developing in certain workplaces, as the levels of trust felt between employees and senior management do not correspond with each other.
-CIPD have conducted research to determine the perception of trust between higher ranking members of a team and lower level staff.
-The results show that the two groups have differing opinions on the relationship which could be a cause for concern should any issues arise.
+A lack of trust in the workplace is not a new, COVID-related phenomenon by any stretch.
+Back in 2012, the CIPD conducted research to determine the perception of trust between higher ranking members of a team and lower level staff.
+The results showed that the two groups have differing opinions on the relationship, which could be a cause for concern should any issues arise.

-Just over a third (34%) of employees said that their level of trust in management is “weak”, however a high number of senior staff claim to trust in colleagues (92%) and line managers (80%) greatly.
-This is a vast difference and Claire McCartney, the author of the report, believes that there is a “them and us” mentality developing among junior members of staff.
+Just over a third (34%) of employees said that their level of trust in management is “weak”, but a high number of senior staff claim to trust in colleagues (92%) and line managers (80%) greatly.
+This is a vast difference and Claire McCartney, the author of the report, believes there may be a “them and us” mentality developing among junior members of staff.
 It could be interpreted that management are unaware, ignoring or refusing to address trust issues which will only serve to cultivate this harmful attitude in work relations.

 How to improve employee trust

 Unfortunately, it's not all about having pizza parties!
 According to the Workforce Institute study, these factors had the most positive effects on employees' levels of trust in their managers:

 - Being dependable (52%)